 Requirements for the MD Degree

 Students are expected to adhere to all policies, procedures, and expectations required for the medical degree as specified.
 The MD degree will be granted when the required courses, examinations, behaviors and electives are successfully completed.
-See the OMFS curriculum structure diagram later in this Handbook.
+See the OMS curriculum structure diagram later in this Handbook.

 - Introduce medical students to the physician-scientist career path.